Shape Your Future with ETSU’s Master’s in Mathematical Sciences

 Financial Aid and Assistantships

 - The Department of Mathematics and Statistics offers several types of graduate assistantships (GA).
-All assistantships come with a tuition waiver and a stipend ranging between $8,200 and $10,000 per academic year.
+All assistantships come with a full tuition waiver and a stipend ranging between $8,200 and $10,000 per academic year.
 Additionally, a limited number of assistantships are available during the summer and carry a stipend of $1,420.

 - A student may hold a GA position for four academic semesters, not including summers.